Comcast/weasel/README.md

 `weasel [-q] [--] <target_dir>`:

+  - `-a` Print all files and their licenses, not just problematic files.
   - `-q` Suppress the printing of non-problematic files.
+This is the default.
   - `--` Nothing after this is interpreted as an argument.
   - `<target_dir>` To run `weasel` against a different target.
 The target directory must be the root of the project.
 If it is omitted,